clydeshaffer/gametank_sdk/README.md

 ## Build requirements:

+EXPERIMENTAL: You can hopefully install cc65 and Zopfli into the SDK directory with 'make prereqs'.
+Use your package manager if you need to install nodeJS

 * cc65 https://cc65.github.io/

   * recommended to use a snapshot build or build from source as their last tagged release and apt package are outdated